zeroses123/RenAIme/README.md

 ## What to edit in the ai_scan.sh file

-- Edit the prompt to fit your need
+- Edit the prompt to fit your need.
 - It might be that your installation of tesseract and poppler is in a different directory.
 Adjust the 3 lines to your Directory where brew installed it.

 ## Issues
-- Error on big PDF-Files
+- Error on huge PDF-Files
--
+- After a Computer Restart the LM-Model needs to be loaded again in LM-Studio